kvttt/kvttt.github.io/_pages/about.md

 ABOUT MYSELF
 ============

-I am currently a junior at UNC Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.
+I am currently a third-year undergraduate student at UNC Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.

 I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research and Imaging Center (BRIC)](https://www.med.unc.edu/bric/) since September 2021.
-Currently, I am also working as a Lab Assistant for BIOL 252L Fundamentals of Human Anatomy and Physiology Lab.
+Currently, I am also working as a Lab Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Lab.
 I have been volunteering at the Emergency Department at UNC Hospitals since last January.

 In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).